 Ferman’s tours as a soloist have included performances with prestigious orchestras around the world, including the San Francisco, Sacramento, Indianapolis, Tokyo, Philippines, Jarkov and Argentine National Symphonies, among others, as well as recitals stages such as New York’s Carnegie Hall, Lincoln Center, Tokyo’s Takemitsu Hall, London’s St. Martin in the Fields, Buenos Aires’ Teatro Colón, Beijing National Centre for the Performing Arts, Shanghai Oriental Art Centre and Bogota’s Teatro Mayor.

-Ferman created, directs and performs as pianist, under GlamourTango “A Celebration of Women in Tango” and “Aires de Mujer”, the Musical, a unique all female international multimedia music and dance show, including all women composers.
+Ferman created, directs and performs as pianist, under GlamourTango “A Celebration of Women in Tango” a unique all-female international multimedia music and dance show.
 The ultimate homage Women’s Empowerment.

 A cultural entrepreneur, Ferman is the founder and artistic director of Pan American Musical Art Research, a 501(c) (3) organization she founded in 1984 to promote awareness of and appreciation for the cultures of Latin America. www.pamar.org | www.lacw.net